pkra/peterkrautzberger.org/_posts/2010/2010-11-06-live-broadcast-on-the-web-or-why-you-should-never-have-to-miss-a-talk-again.md

 ### How to

 The main initial “effort” is to get your justin.tv account going — any search engine will help you find info on that but it’s just your average web service.
-I just want to point out that you should check out the privacy controls as well as [their fme guide](http://de.justin.tv/p/fme) to, once and for all, find the basic settings that work for your connection.
+I just want to point out that you should check out the privacy controls as well as [their fme guide [Wayback Machine]](https://web.archive.org/web/20130316081119/http://de.justin.tv/p/fme) to, once and for all, find the basic settings that work for your connection.

 Once you have made yourself acquainted with a justin.tv account, you only need to do the following for your regular broadcast.

 * Hook up your camcorder
 * Launch the live media encoder and press start

 ### The somewhat libre variant

-If you’re a little bit more engaged (and, like me, an <span class="caps">OSS</span> fan), you can replace the proprietary Adobe Flash Media Encoder with the fantastic [<span class="caps">VLC</span>](http://www.videolan.org/vlc/) following the [justin.tv api vlc guide](http://apiwiki.justin.tv/mediawiki/index.php/Linux_Broadcasting_API).
+If you’re a little bit more engaged (and, like me, an <span class="caps">OSS</span> fan), you can replace the proprietary Adobe Flash Media Encoder with the fantastic [VLC](http://www.videolan.org/vlc/) following the [justin.tv api vlc guide [Wayback Machine]](https://web.archive.org/web/20130704032729/http://apiwiki.justin.tv/mediawiki/index.php/Linux_Broadcasting_API).
 I don’t yet know a good libre media streaming server that could replace justin.tv though.
 Vlc’s own server creates a huge lag for me.

 ### What to do during the broadcast or does the lag allow for live questions?